 A.A.T.
-Degree (O,T,S)
+Degree (D,G,S)

 The Science Education program will use the resources of Delaware Tech's programs and faculty in the mathematics, education, science, English, and social science departments.
-Technology is infused within each of the general education areas, so a separate computer technology course will not be part of the course sequence.
+Technology is infused within each of the general education areas.
 The major electives and physics course selections allow students to complete courses that articulate to a physics or chemistry bachelor degree program.